 In any case, if you are interested in giving money to a nonprofit via your life insurance, here are the roads most often traveled.

-How to Give a Life Insurance Policy to Charity
+How to Give a Life Insurance Policy to a Charity Beneficiary

 Start with protecting your family.